lzontar/GrafMuvi/README.md

 [Nodej.js](https://nodejs.org/en/) is an open-source JavaScript run-time environment, that executes *JavaScript* outside of a browser.
 It runs server-side, which is convenient for developing RESTful APIs like our own.
 ### Express
 [Express](http://expressjs.com/) is a web framework for *Node.js*.
 It provides several HTTP utility methods and middleware and therefore makes creating an API easier.
-### Travis CI
+### Continuous integration
-[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) is a development practice which requires developers to commit their code to a shared repository very often (even several times a day).
-We will use [Travis CI](https://travis-ci.com/) as our continuous integration system.
+[Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)(CI) is a development practice that is based on a frequent integration of code into a shared repository.
+Each commit to this repository is checked by an automated build.
+We will use [Travis CI](https://travis-ci.com/) and [Shippable](https://docs.gitlab.com/ee/ci/) as our continuous integration systems. *Travis CI* is a continuous integration service which provides easy GitHub integration using YAML configuration file.
+We will also use  *Shippable* because of its
-### Jest
+### Test-driven development
 Test-driven development([TDD](https://en.wikipedia.org/wiki/Test-driven_development)) is software development process which encourages developers to first write tests and then the code.
 This has proven to fasten and improve the development cycle.
-We will use TDD in our project as well using [Jest](https://jestjs.io/) which is a JavaScript testing framework.
+We will use TDD in our project as well, using [Jest](https://jestjs.io/) which is a JavaScript testing framework. *Jest* will be used as the main TDD tool and we will use it for most unit tests and integration tests.
+Furthermore we will also use [supertest](https://www.npmjs.com/package/supertest) for E2E(END-To-END) testing of HTTP requests.
+### Building
+#### Babel
+#### Nodemon
 ### Apiary
 Every service has to have a good documentation, where developers will be able to see how to use the service.
 For this we will use [Apiary](https://apiary.io/), which is a platform for API design, development and documentation.
 We will use it for documentation.
-### Logstash
+### Logging
 Logging is a very useful tool, because it can develop a better understanding of how a program works.
 In our project we will use [Logstash](https://www.elastic.co/products/logstash), which is an open source tool for collecting, parsing and storing logs for future and [Winston](https://www.npmjs.com/package/winston) as the logging library.
 ### Neo4j
 One of the most fundamental parts of our RESTful API is our database.
 [Neo4j](https://neo4j.com/) is a graph, NoSQL database management system, which we will use in our project.
 Graph databases are databases that use graph structures to represent and store data.